rinit-org/async-scoped-local/README.md

 # Async-scoped

-Enables controlled spawning of non-`'static` futures when using the [async-std](//github.com/async-rs/async-std) or [tokio](//github.com/tokio-rs/tokio) executors.
+Enables controlled spawning of non-`'static` and local futures when using the [async-std](//github.com/async-rs/async-std) or [tokio](//github.com/tokio-rs/tokio) executors.